mgirardot/HostingAwebPageOnGithub/README.md

 #Hosting a webpage on Github

-Some projects of my Data Science projects contain notebooks as html pages.
+Some of my Data Science projects contain notebooks as html pages.
 A github repo can store the code of an html page.
 Here is how to do it from an existing repo

 ###Create an independant branch in the same repo